kickinattech/m365TenantChaos/README.md

 This is a python script used to randomise activity in an m365 tenant.
 When paired with a pipeline, for example, Azure DevOps, this script allows random activity to be conducted on an M365 tenant for each night. **Do Not Use On Production This Script Will Create and Delete Random Resources**

+This script will do the following:
+Create New Teams, Create New Apps, Create New Groups, Add Channels to Random Team, Remove Teams, Remove Apps, Remove Groups

 ## History

 I initially created a PowerShell script for my own use in May 2021.
 I recreated it in a python script and updated it, and I then decided to release it publicly on here.